-I had hopes for Lahpet, one of London’s first Burmese restaurants proper, a cuisine that I feel is much underappreciated in this city.
+I had high hopes for Lahpet, one of London’s first Burmese restaurants proper, a cuisine that I feel is underappreciated in this city.
 It’s surprising there aren’t more takes on this food which celebrates the very best of Asia; it’s quite literally a melting pot of traditions, spices, herbs, pastes, sauces.
-Following on from its hugely successful year-long pop-up in Hackney, founders Dan Anton and Head Chef Zaw Mahesh have just brought their contemporary take on Burmese cooking to the heart of Shoreditch in a restaurant proper.
+Following on from its successful year-long pop-up in Hackney, founders Dan Anton and Head Chef Zaw Mahesh have just brought their contemporary take on Burmese cooking to the heart of Shoreditch.
 Having read reviews of their Spitafields stall and passing pop-up, I was keen to head East (of the City and the food scene) to try it for myself.

 “Lahpet” translates directly from Burmese as “tea” which is reflected in the restaurant’s signature dish: the Tea Leaf Salad.
 Another highlight of the menu is supposed to be the home-made Shan tofu, made on site from scratch using split peas.
 I regret not trying either…but more on that later.

 One of the successes of this restaurant is its design: as well as a long communal table (ideal for birthday dinners, this evening’s party being a case in point), there a few cosy booths near the window and seats around the bar which for me are always the best in the house.
 And this is so especially here: the drinks list is worth a perusal: the wines are Borough sourced and more excitingly, the cocktails are herb infused, including the Lemongrass Mimosas my companion and I enjoyed.
 The appearance of this Asian root in my cocktail brought back fond memories of my Yumtini in Como’s Nahm restaurant in Thailand, after which this blog is titled!